Have any questions?

 On this first episode, Hamilton and Burton lay the groundwork for the series.
 Future episodes will feature such guests as Anne Bogart, Bebe Miller, Deana Haggag, Kristy Edmunds, Ann Carlson, and Carmen Winant.

-Check in every Tuesday at 11 AM for a new episode.
+Check in Tuesdays at 11 AM for new episodes.

 Dancer, choreographer, and director Bebe Miller is a past Wex Residency Artist and longtime Wexner Center friend and collaborator.
 Her extraordinary, award-winning career continues to find new avenues of expression and creation.
 Viewing the moving human body as a record of thought, experience, and beauty, she creates vivid and dynamic cross-disciplinary work that continues to break new ground as her company approaches its 35th year of existence.
 In this conversation, she talks about her practice, work, and process in this era unprecedented upheaval and change.

 Deana Haggag is the President and CEO of United States Artists, a national arts funding organization doing the crucial work of providing direct, unrestricted support and funding to artists and cultural practitioners in a variety of fields, including film, design, dance, theater, and more.
 In this episode, Deana discusses why this work continues to be as urgent, essential, and imperiled as ever.
 How does the crucial work of United States Artists take shape in the face of the dual crises of the pandemic and systemic racism and oppression?

 Anne Bogart, the co-director of SITI Company, and Ann Hamilton are longtime friends and collaborators (and past Wex Residency Artists).
 This lively conversation speaks to that meaningful and lengthy partnership as they talk work and process (and the title of this show) in this free-flowing, but focused, conversation about creation and collaboration.
 Think of it as eavesdropping on two path pushing, boundary-less artists as they talk shop.